bhisaac/5eFP/README.md

 - **Game Masters (GMs)** are interested in providing GM feedback regarding 5eFP game mechanics, pre-generated characters, and any sample setting materials.
 GMs are also interested in running 5eFP games.
 - **Player Characters (PCs)** want to play a character and provide regular PC feedback within the 5eFP Enchanted Forest setting.

-This project needs reliable and dedicated PCs, GMs, and contributors with any of the following skills (in no particular order):
+This project needs openminded, reliable, and dedicated PCs, GMs, and contributors who appreciate and engender curiosity toward themselves, toward fellow players, and toward 5eFP's developing game mechanics.
+This project is looking for any of the following skills (in no particular order):

 - **Emotional Intelligence.** The capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.
 - **5eFP Apps.** Proficiency or familiarity with **Arrangr**, **Discord**, **Roll20**, and **Zoom**.